Story originally featured in Inside Ivy Tech Fort Wayne, Warsaw and Wabash

 At the age of ten, Joyce Mabbitt took a class in which she developed a floor plan for her dream home.
 While taking this class, she got the opportunity to study building codes, dimensions, and furnishings.
 Later, she took a computer modeling class in high school that reaffirmed her passion for design.
 She enjoyed it so much that years later, she pursued a degree in design technology.

 Finding a college that meets all your needs as a student can be difficult.
-Joyce was looking for a program with an affordable tuition, flexible class schedules, and a Lafayette campus.
+Joyce was looking for a program with an affordable tuition, flexible class schedules, and staying local in Lafayette.

 Ivy Tech offered Joyce that, and so much more.
 Continue reading